mylabpcb/myCPU/pages/en/mycpu/introduction.md

 +	**Only one output port with 8-bit support**
 +	**Manual introduction of programs using switches**

->You must keep in mind that the myCPU is not just a device to execute a machine code program, is more like that, myCPU is a platform to let you to show what happens in a digital system like a CPU, during the execution of a program.
+>You must keep in mind that the myCPU is not just a device executing a machine code program, is more like that, myCPU is a platform that let you to show what happens on a digital system, like a CPU, during the execution of a program.
 {: style="text-align: justify"}

 #### Electronic features of myCPU
-The myCPU include several electronic improvements respect the original breadboard project.
-Really, the best improvement is using PCBs which allow to implement the other design improvements.
+The myCPU, because of its PCB based design, include several electronic improvements respect the original breadboard project.
 {: style="text-align: justify"}

 You can review some of these improvements below: